Jeomaxx/LifeHubDemo/replit.md

 13. **Media** - Watchlist and media consumption tracking
 14. **Subscriptions** - Subscription management with renewal alerts
 15. **Tasks** - Todo list with categories, priorities, due dates
+16. **Cryptocurrency** - Crypto portfolio tracking with live prices and alerts

 **Module Independence:**
 - Each module operates as a self-contained feature